scrabbletank/farhome-rules/rulesdoc.md

 Spellcasters restore up to 1/3rd of their level, rounded up, in spell slots.
 You may restore any number of spell slots this way as long as the sum level is not greater than 1/3rd of your level.

 ### Long Rest

 Long rests require 8 hours of rest, with at most 2 hours of non-strenuous activity, such as keeping watch, preparing spells, brewing potions, etc. You automatically recover 1 wound and 3 healing surges over a long rest, and you may spend any number of healing surges to restore wounds.

 Spellcasters restore up to their level in spell slots.
 You may restore any number of spell slots this way as long as the sum level is not greater than your level.
-In addition you may prepare a number of spells for the day, equal to 3 times your Intelligence level.
-Cantrips do not require preparation.
+In addition you may prepare new spells for the day.

 ### Exhaustion
 All adventurers need to rest from time to time, trying to do too much in a day can leave you exhausted.
 You can gain exhaustion from many places, from travelling too long, not taking rests, spells, or abilities.
 At 6 levels of exhaustion you drop dead.

 A normal travelling day is 8 hours.
 For every 2 hours you travel past 8 you must make an exhaustion roll.
 At 10 hours, you make a roll against 2 Bad dice, on fail you gain a level of exhaustion and can't travel further.
 The difficulty of this roll increases by 1 terrible die each roll past the 1st.